Basil Essential Oil*

 Plant Origin: Egypt

-Extraction Method: Steam distilled from leaves, stems and flowers
+Extraction Method: Steam distilled from leaves, stems, and flowers (organically grown but not certified)

 Shelf Life: 5 years in proper storage conditions